jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 ### Simulated Measurements

 When a quantum circuit is simulated, the probabilities can be calculated directly, since the quantum state is accessible in a simulation.
-Consequently, it is often possible to omit the measurements at the end of the circuit. because the probabilities tell us what we need to know.
+Consequently, it is often possible to omit the measurements at the end of the circuit, because the probabilities tell us what we need to know.

 If it is required to simulate collapse measurements (for example to see some typical measurement counts), it is possible to simulate them by just re-sampling the probability distribution, without the need to re-run the whole simulation.
 This assumes that there are no mid-circuit measurements.
 If mid-circuit measurements are present, they can first be moved to the end of the circuit, by the [Principle of Deferred Measurement](#principle-of-deferred-measurement).
 Otherwise, the whole circuit needs to be re-run.